ML-KULeuven/problog/docs/source/cli.rst

     * by supplying the number of samples using the argument ``-N``
     * by supplying a timeout using the argument ``--timeout`` or ``-t`` (not supported on Windows)
     * by manually interrupting the process using CTRL-C or by sending a TERM(15) signal

-The sampling algorithm supports *evidence* through rejection sampling.
-All generated samples are \
-guaranteed to satisfy the evidence.
-Note that this process can be slow if the evidence has low \
-probability.

 .. code-block:: prolog